-Highlights of the period ended March 31, 2023
+Highlights of the period ended June 30, 2023

 On January 16, 2023, Ramirent Finland completed the acquisition of WasaTrade, a construction equipment rental company operating through 3 branches in Ostrobothnia and the Helsinki metropolitan area.
-The company has been consolidated from January 1, 2023.

-On March 21, 2023, the Group completed the acquisition of JIAB, a rental company based in the North of Sweden which was not consolidated during the quarter ended March 31, 2023.
+On March 21, 2023, the Group completed the acquisition of JIAB, a rental company based in the North of Sweden.